 What happens when an engineering approach is applied to business communications?
 An engineering approach might call for deconstructing complex ideas into symbols, then reassembling the elements.
 Incongruously, technologists often take the same approach when explaining what they do for customers.

-Getting across the time relationships or relative importance between events assumes that your audience understands your symbolic language.
-But symbols, like letters of some strange new alphabet, have no intrinsic meaning.
+Getting across the flow of time in the relationships or relative importance between events assumes that your audience understands your symbolic language.
+If no, you may need translation services.
+Because symbols, like letters of some strange new alphabet, have no intrinsic meaning.
+It is important to remember to get away from the abstract symbols and ensure the story is getting told.

 Before a technologist could construct the boxes, circles, arrows and lines, he had to assemble a narrative about how, when and why things happened.
 In short, he created a story first.
 So, listen for the story.

 Regardless of the technical training of the listener, we all understand and enjoy stories.
-No need to jump into abstract symbols.
+Everyone speaks in stories or at least should because it makes it easier to remember the message.
+There is no need to jump into abstract symbols.
 Show interaction among characters.
 Include objects that have intrinsic meaning for your audience.
 Show benefits being delivered, albeit metaphorically.
 Organize your story in time or space, and you can show people what you do.

 Distinguishing value versus waste, strategic intent, and communicating process outcomes are all important elements of visual management.
 A visual workplace communicates loud and clear what is important and to whom.